 - $500 scholarship when you complete 45 credits within the program

 What do you need to do in the Black Scholars Program?

-- Complete mentee/mentor check-in assignments on Canvas and communicate with your mentor at least once every month by phone, email, text, or in person.
+- If students want a peer mentor: Complete biweekly mentee/mentor check-in assignments on Canvas and communicate with your mentor at least once every month by phone, email, text, or in person.

 - Attend weekly Black Scholars Student forums and workshops.

-- Meet with your Educational Planner each quarter before early registration.
+- Meet with your Educational Planner each quarter preferably before early registration.

 - Meet with your professional Mentor in person at least once every month.

 - Complete a Financial Aid application every year.